nice-game-hints/deponia/02-escapepod/02-battery.md

 # Don't remember seeing anything like that
 Here's an (actual) hint.
 The front door at Tori's apartment is now open.

-# I see...
+## What there?
-You see.
 You see the mailbox, right?
 It is _screwed_ thight.

 # It is
 Unscrew the mailbox in front of Tori's apartment with the wrench.

 # A seat!
-Yes, the mailbox acts as a seat.
+Yes, the mailbox can act as a seat.
 Go and attach it to the base plate and stick the battery into the mailbox.

 You pod is ready to launch!